As usual the Fruit-vendor after lunch needing a little

 Last week a call from the dark had found old Raja Leong, the Sale King in one of the massage chairs on Jalan Meldrum.
 Then the other day Raja’s John! from a bench in front of a barber's behind Muthu.

-Great to see the old indomitable rogue.
-Many crossed the border for a hair-cut, manicure or massage.
+see the old indomitable rogue.
+Many crossed the border for a hair-cut, manicure

 Slow days the Fruit-man sought opportunity for chat.
 With limited English there was little scope.
 Fruit-man was not a real talker either.
 How he could turn some more ringitt was his sole focus; it was doubtful he talked anything else with his pals.